ioborin22/fake-database/README.md

 4. Start the API server by running `php artisan serve`.

-5. Run migrations and seed the database by running `php artisan migrate --seed`.
+5. Run migrations and seed the database by running `php artisan migrate:fresh --seed`.

 6. Once the server is running, you can research with the API using HTTP requests.